How compassionate leaders improve business performance

 Despite the good intentions to #BeKind and inspiring examples of kindness at work, it’s still far from being sewn into the fabric of most companies.
 Indeed, kindness is often simplistically misinterpreted as “being polite”, which misses the deeper importance of ensuring a psychologically safe space for debate, listening to the needs and passions of the individual and helping them to unleash their full potential.
 The issue with this is that most executives still perceive kindness as vague, soft, and intangible and struggle to see its connection to corporate performance – even though many academic studies suggest that the link is abundantly clear.

-The supposed lack of measurability also opens the door to skeptics, with doubt and criticism creeping in behind the scenes.
+The supposed lack of measurability also opens the door to sceptics, with doubt and criticism creeping in behind the scenes.
 “Yes, kindness is the new fashion at our HR office.
 They preach that we need to become ‘kind leaders’, but frankly I have to first think about my KPIs,” an executive at a large European corporation told us.
-Blunt and unapologetic, this remark makes it clear that the only way to win over skeptical executives is to have KPIs that incorporate kindness and thereby show the business case behind it.
+Blunt and unapologetic, this remark makes it clear that the only way to win over sceptical executives is to have KPIs that incorporate kindness and thereby show the business case behind it.
 But how?

 We discussed the concept with a number of leaders and were especially inspired by conversations with Guido Stratta, head of people and organisation at the power company Enel.
 He inspired us with the idea of a Kindness Triangle (below).
 At the base of the triangle are motivation and wellbeing indicators.
 At its top are business results.
 Every vertex of the triangle has an associated set of indexes, with analytical correlations linking the three vertices.